Subspace tracking for independent phase noise source separation in frequency combs: Numerical results

-For comparison reasons, we also use \eqref{eq:matrixG_first_order}, to recover the independent phase noise sources.
-It is observed that the recovered independent phase noise sources Source 1, ($\phi^{s_1}_k$), and Source 2, ($\phi^{s_2}_k$), fully overlap with the phase noise PSD of the signal CW and RF oscillator, respectively.
-Once again this is in full agreement with the theoretical phase noise model for EO combs, i.e. the first and the second independent phase noise sources are fully described by the phase noise CW laser signal and RF oscillator used for EO comb generation.
-Next, we added noise associated with the receiver front-end depicted in Fig. ~\ref{setupeo}.
-The spectrum of the downconveretd comb is shown in Fig.~\ref{fig:spectrum_sim}.
 We then repeat the same procedure that we did in the absence of measurement noise, and plot the evolution of eigenvectors, eigenvalues and PSDs, i.e. Fig.~\ref{fig:eigVec_vs_index_sim_Noise}, \ref{fig:lambda_vs_t_sim_Noise} and \ref{fig:PSD_EO_SIMULATION_NOISE}.
 What changes in the presence of measurement noise is that, according to \eqref{eq:S_with_noise}, the last three eigenvalues of the EO comb under consideration, will not be zero but equal to the variance of the measurement noise, $[\lambda_3,...,\lambda_5]=\sigma^2_r$.
 It is observed that the evolution of eigenvectors in the presence of measurement noise, Fig.~\ref{fig:eigVec_vs_index_sim_Noise}, is the same as in the absence of the measurement noise.
 Basically, we have two independent phase noise sources, one that is common to all comb-lines and the second one that scales linearly with comb-line number.
 The evolution of the scaled eigenvalues, representing phase noise variances, in Fig.~\ref{fig:eigVec_vs_index_sim_Noise}, is different compared to Fig.~\ref{fig:eigVec_vs_index_sim_noNoise}.
 However, overall similar trends can be observed.
 The reason for discrepancy is that in the presence of measurement noise, variance of the measurement noise is added to the eigenvalues as shown in \eqref{eq:S_with_noise}.
 This implies that we have $\lambda_1 + \sigma^2_r$ and $\lambda_2 + \sigma^2_r$.
 Fig.~\ref{fig:lambda_vs_t_sim_Noise} shows that for time up to $10^{-6}$ s, the variance of the measurement noise dominates: $\sigma^2_r >> \{\lambda_1, \lambda_2\}$.
 That is the reason why we cannot observe the linear evolution of the scaled eigenvalues, $\lambda_1/\parallel \mathbf{h}_1\parallel^2$, and $\lambda_2/\parallel \mathbf{h}_2\parallel^2$ as a function of time.
 Beyond $10^{-6}$ s, the variance of the independent phase noise sources dominates over the measurement noise.

 Finally, for the recovered PSD of the independent phase noise sources in Fig.~\ref{fig:PSD_EO_SIMULATION_NOISE}, we see that the measurement noise imposes a noise floor for frequencies above 10 MHz.